teacher, book, writer, practitioner, sage, guru or peanut vendor, by whatever

 awakens to DOMINION, to his birthright, his heritage from the beginning, and there

-manner, and at this time that one is me--and shall be--until it comes to me to
+in such a manner, and at this time that one is me--and shall be--until it comes

-do otherwise.
-Tell me, if on the world scene I have been successful in disclosing
+to me to do otherwise.
+Tell me, if on the world scene I have been successful in

-DOMINION to those who have come to me, would this produce a following of sycophants?
+disclosing DOMINION to those who have come to me, would this produce a following

-No. We are a camaraderie of living Light and love to whom the entire world will
+of sycophants?
+No. We are a camaraderie of living Light and love to whom the entire

-Light that is Life, that every person is.
-We may very well appreciate a mirror
+We honor the Light that is Life, that every person is.
+We may very well appreciate

-that speaks to us with clarity and honesty--and we may consider that mirror unique
+a mirror that speaks to us with clarity and honesty--and we may consider that

-among mirrors--but the authority lies with the awareness that looks into that
+mirror unique among mirrors--but the authority lies with the awareness that looks

-brilliant, and effective instruction, even since his passing, is testimony to
+for his clear, brilliant, and effective instruction is testimony to the fact that

-the fact that his work is universal and timeless in its profound wisdom.
+his work is universal and timeless in its profound wisdom and his brilliant and

 and heard his message were brought to find a peace and understanding that carried